 ||North Carolina Session Law 2011-7 restricted NCDOT’s ability to evaluate the Red Corridor.

 ||Environmental study began.

 ||In accordance with the NC Transportation Corridor Official Map Act, NCDOT established a protected corridor for the portion of 540 between N.C.
 55 Bypass in Apex and I-40 near the Johnston/Wake County line.
 A protected corridor preserves the location of a new road from encroaching development.

 Latest News and Updates

-The project team has completed the majority of the field work on all of the Detailed Study Alternatives and is preparing technical studies, documenting more detailed benefits, impacts and engineering components for the Detailed Study Alternatives.
-These studies will form the basis of the analysis included in the Draft Environmental Impact Statement (EIS).
+The project team has completed all of the field work and most of the technical studies on the Detailed Study Alternatives.
+These studies form the basis of the analysis that is being summarized in the Draft Environmental Impact Statement (EIS).
 NCDOT anticipates the Draft EIS will be available for distribution to the public in the spring of 2015.
 Although public comments and questions are always welcome, the best opportunity for the public to provide additional comments on the detailed studies will be during the review period for the Draft EIS, which will include public hearings, anticipated in the summer of 2015.
-Once the review period is over, NCDOT anticipates selecting the final route location in the fall of 2015.
+Once the review period is over, NCDOT anticipates selecting the final route location for 540 in the fall of 2015.

 |"Complete 540" Project Schedule* |

 |Receive Approval of the Draft Environmental Impact Statement||Spring 2015 |

 |Draft EIS Review Period and Hold Public Hearings||Summer 2015 |